noillt/maptier/README.md

 ## Plugin installation ##
 1. Grab the latest release from the release page and unzip it in your sourcemod folder.
 2. Restart the server or type `sm plugins load maptier` in the console to load the plugin.
-3. The config file will be automatically generated in cfg/sourcemod/

 ## Configuration ##
-- You can modify the phrases in addons/sourcemod/translations/maptier.phrases.txt.
+- You can modify the phrases in `addons/sourcemod/translations/maptier.phrases.txt`

 ## Usage ##
 `!tier` in chat or `sm_tier` in console